 What do I need to bring?

-Game Jam is not about programming!
-You do not need to bring a laptop.
-You will not be learning Game Maker, Java, C#, or anything related to computer programming.
+Nothing!
+Game Jam is not about programming or using tools.
+You will not be using a computer or learning anything related to programming.
 Game design and software development professionals often use "low-fidelity" techniques in the early stages to test and explore ideas before translating into a computer program, and that’s exactly what you’ll be learning at the OGPC Game Jam.

 OGPC Main Event